How To Address Fraudulent Charges on the Procurement Card

 If unethical university behavior or internal fraud is suspected, contact your supervisor or other appropriate administrator, or report it to the UC Davis Locally Designated Official (LDO), or the UC Whistleblower Hotline.

-Once the credit has been received, both the fraudulent and credit Procurement Card documents in KFS can be approved to the default account so they balance out.
-Notes should be entered in both documents in the notes section.
-Object code 8000 is sufficient for the credit and debit PCDO documents.
+Once the credit has been issued by the supplier, both the fraudulent charge and subsequent credit can be processed on the AggieTravel reconciliation report.
+A note should be entered on the report indicating the initial charge was fraudulent, and the credit is to reverse the charge.
+Object code 8000 is sufficient for the credit and debit transactions.

 What to Do If Sensitive Information Has Been Breached